section42/get.mobile.api/README.md

 ## <a name="changeLog">Change Log</a>

+### Device version 52.1
+CartItems no longer require a menuItemId, but the ProductKey for purchases

 ### Device version 49.49
 Changes to fields have been made to allow clients to access the easier.
 For the [fields](#fieldsEndpoint) endpoint, the response model was updated to group fields by their data type.